EnVision-Research/LucidFusion/README.md

 </div>

 ## 📢 News
+- 2024-11-08: We added 3 new preprocessed example cases for 256x256 resolution inputs.
+You can now run "dr_strange", "superman", and "minions_stuart" using demo.sh <br>
 - 2024-11-04: LucidFusion now supports 512x512 resolution inputs.
-Demo results released, and we will release the model soon!   <be>
+Demo results released, and we will release the model soon!   <br>